 Description This door, decorated with panels carved in a linen-fold pattern, was probably a back or interior door of a middle-class home.
 It is remarkable for its cat hole.
+Cats were primarily kept as working mousers at a time when there was no refrigeration and spoiling grain could tempt mice.
 Few doors with cat holes have survived from this early period, but the 14th-century English writer Geoffrey Chaucer described one in the "Miller's Tale" from his "Canterbury Tales."
 In the narrative, a servant, whose knocks go unanswered, uses the hole to peek in: "An hole he foond, ful lowe upon a bord/ Ther as the cat was wont in for to crepe,/ And at the hole he looked in ful depe,/ And at the last he hadde of hym a sighte."

 Provenance Baron Cassel van Doorn; Blumka Gallery, New York, November, 1969; Walters Art Museum, Baltimore, 1969, by purchase.

 Credit Museum purchase with funds provided by the S. & A.P.
 Fund, 1969